vechain/thor-galactica/.github/genesis.md

 ✔ Enter the output directory … ./custom-net
 ```

-The expected output files are (within the `custom-net` folder, following the value provided above):
+The expected output files are located within the `custom-net` folder (or the directory you specified):

 - `authority-keys.json`: Address and private key pair for the authority nodes
 - `endorsor-keys.json`: Address and private key pair for the endorsors (same number as authority)
 - `executor-keys.json`: Address and private key pair for the executors